josephkphan/Linda/README.md

 # Linda

+# Setup
+Change the login in to your own!

 # Project Description:
 Linda is a distributed model that provides a conceptually global tuple space.
 Remote processes can access the tuple space by atomic operations(in, rd, inp, rdp, out, eval) For my model, I have only implemented in, rd, out, and add